Prof Nikolaj Lübecker

 Research

-Recently, I published Twenty-First-Century Symbolism: Verlaine, Baudelaire, Mallarmé (Liverpool University Press, 2022).
-In this volume, I ask how these three nineteenth-century poets speak to the present; and I argue that their writings prefigure a view of human subjectivity that is appropriate in our times.
-A short interview about the book is available on the publisher’s blog.
+More recently, I published Twenty-First-Century Symbolism: Verlaine, Baudelaire, Mallarmé (Liverpool University Press, 2022).
+This study examines how these three nineteenth-century poets speak to the present; I argue that their writings prefigure a view of human subjectivity that is appropriate in our times.
+A short interview about the book is available on the publisher's blog (the book was recently awarded the 2023 R. Gapper Book Prize by the Society for French Studies).

 Undergraduate teaching